sonic-pi-net/sonic-pi/INSTALL-WINDOWS.md

 Replace the ffi_lib "...dylib" line  with ffi_lib "#{File.dirname(__FILE__)}/libaubio-5.dll"
 Download aubio from https://aubio.org/download (choose the aubio-0.x.x-win64.zip), copy the DLLs into the same aubio\ directory alongside aubio-ffi.rb

 4) Build the Application by running the prebuild first, then config.
+These tools are in the app/gui/qt folder.
 ```
+cd app/gui/qt
 prebuild.bat (to make the translations from ruby)
 config.bat (to make a project file)
 cd build